 Spend the day among the enormous glaciers and expansive wilderness.
 Listen as the quiet stillness of the area is broken by the thunder of tons of ice calving into the sea.
 Search for Stellar sea lions, puffins and mountain goats.
 A native Tlingit interpreter boards the ship to share the rich cultural history of the area.
 A National Park Service Ranger will join the group as well.

 Cruise among the Inian Islands, where an abundance of Steller sea lions reside.
 Hike nearby islands, kayak, and search for whales in rich waters of Icy Strait.

-Spend a full day searching for humpback whales in the rich waters off of Chichagof Island, kayak, hike, and enjoy the Captain’s Farewell Dinner this evening.
+Spend a full day searching for humpback whales in the rich waters off of Baranof or Chichagof Island, kayak, hike, and enjoy the Captain’s Farewell Dinner this evening.

 Visit Saint Michael’s Russian Orthodox Cathedral with its picturesque spire and meet eagles up close at the Raptor Rehabilitation Center.
 Transfer to the airport for flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 Developed in conjunction with National Geographic Education, this unique program will offer kids and teens the opportunity to choose cool activities—from earning a Zodiac “driver’s license” to recording wildlife sightings in their Field Notebook—all designed to help them develop what National Geographic Education defines as the attitudes, skills, and knowledge of an explorer.
 They’ll take part in all kinds of cool activities—like learning about glaciers by making ice cream sundaes, or using glacial ice to paint water colors.
 They will be encouraged to use their creativity—with photos, videos, music, writing, drawing and more, to tell stories about all they’ll see and do.